Assertions

 toBeRelevant()

-Checks if the response directly addresses the user's query without dodging or being overly vague.
+Summary: Checks if the response directly addresses the user's query without dodging, being overly vague, or talking about unrelated topics.

 await expect({